patron02/pc_speakers/README.md

 > Info on push pull amplifiers: https://tinyurl.com/mry72ubs <br>
 > Info on push pull amplifiers: https://circuitdigest.com/electronic-circuits/push-pull-amplifier-circuit-diagram

 This circuit had audio coming out of the speaker but it was a lot of static.
 I was supplying the circuit with 3 [V] which provided a nice volume but the static could possibly be caused by fault wires/breadboard.
 The next step is to find out the source of the static and how I can remove it.
+I want the circuit to fit in a small box which I will make for the speaker so I had to make it all fit onto one breadboard.

 <img height="350" alt="image" src="https://github.com/patron02/pc_speakers/assets/69320369/928896f2-b29f-46df-ab11-0688e0d89906"> <img height="350" alt="image" src="https://github.com/patron02/pc_speakers/assets/69320369/816449ee-3075-4307-9860-950453c184d2">